Pedro II of Brazil: Imperial authority established

 Removal of the factious regency brought stability to the government.
 Pedro II was seen nationwide as a legitimate source of authority, whose position placed him above partisanship and petty disputes.
-He was, however, still no more than a boy, and a shy, insecure, and immature one.
-His nature resulted from his broken childhood, when he experienced abandonment, intrigue, and betrayal.
+He was, however, still young as well as shy and insecure.
 Behind the scenes, a group of high-ranking palace servants and notable politicians led by Aureliano Coutinho (later Viscount of Sepetiba) became known as the "Courtier Faction" as they established influence over the young Emperor.
 Some were very close to him, such as Mariana de Verna and Steward Paulo Barbosa da Silva.
 Pedro II was deftly used by the Courtiers against their actual or suspected foes.

 The Brazilian government secured the hand of Princess Teresa Cristina of the Kingdom of the Two Sicilies.
 She and Pedro II were married by proxy in Naples on 30 May 1843.
 Upon seeing her in person, the Emperor was noticeably disappointed.
 Teresa Cristina was short, a bit overweight, and not considered conventionally pretty.
 He did little to hide his disillusionment.
 One observer stated that he turned his back to Teresa Cristina, another depicted him as being so shocked that he needed to sit.
 That evening, Pedro II wept and complained to Mariana de Verna, "They have deceived me, Dadama!"
 It took several hours to convince him that duty demanded that he proceed.
 The Nuptial Mass, with the ratification of the vows previously taken by proxy and the conferral of the nuptial blessing, occurred on the following day, 4 September.

 In late 1845 and early 1846, the Emperor made a tour of Brazil's southern provinces, traveling through São Paulo (of which Paraná was a part at this time), Santa Catarina and Rio Grande do Sul.
 He was buoyed by the warm and enthusiastic responses he received.
 By then Pedro II had matured physically and mentally.
 He grew into a man who, at 1.90 m tall with blue eyes and blond hair, was seen as handsome.
-With growth, his weaknesses faded and his strengths of character came to the fore.
-He became self-assured and learned to be not only impartial and diligent, but also courteous, patient and personable.
+Over time, he developed greater confidence and became known for his diligence, impartiality, and courteous conduct.
 Barman said that he kept "his emotions under iron discipline.
 He was never rude and never lost his temper.
 He was exceptionally discreet in words and cautious in action."
 Most importantly, this period saw the end of the Courtier Faction.
 Pedro II began to fully exercise authority and successfully engineered the end of the courtiers' influence by removing them from his inner circle while avoiding any public disruption.